Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 imageRegistryConfiguration.imageTagPrefix

-: container base repository path with the registry, where the images shall be pushed (pulled) to (from).
+: Container base repository path with the registry, where the images will be pushed to and pulled from.
 Example:iad.ocir.io/obpee/bcs

 imageRegistryConfiguration.username

-: Kubernetes storage-class to use for PVC (PersistentVolumeClaim).
-If empty, defaultstorageClass
+: Kubernetes storage class to use for PVC (PersistentVolumeClaim).
+If empty, the defaultstorageClass

 is usedcontrolPlaneStorage.size